Client

 max_contributions_per_user

-: Positive integer representing the maximum number of labels per task queue (empty for no limit)instructions
+: Positive integer representing the maximum number of labels per task queue (empty for no limit)

-: Custom instructions for labelers working on this nodegroup_assignment
+: Custom instructions for labelers working on this node

-: List of user group IDs assigned to this nodeindividual_assignment
+: List of user group IDs assigned to this node

 enum)